Non-Markovian quantum trajectory unravellings of entanglement: Dissipative Model

-The entanglement derived from the exact mean trajectory method, $\meanc$ is compared to that under the Post-Markov approximation, $\overline{C_{PM}(\psi)}$, as well as the entanglement of the ensemble, $C(\rho)$, in Fig.~\ref{DissCSrp}.
-For both initial states, $\ket{\Psi^{+}}$ in (a) and $\ket{\Phi^{+}}$ in (b), the actual entanglement $C(\rho)$ displays the repeated revival and death of entanglement known to the two-qubit model \cite{Braun,Revival,Hu2009}.
-Such trends are exhibited by the exact mean entanglement trajectory $\meanc$, whereas in contrast, applying the Post-Markov approximation removes all revival features of the curve.
-This figure demonstrates the dependence of the theory on the initial qubit state.
-In both cases, $\meanc$ acts as an upperbound for the exact entanglement $C(\rho)$, however $\ket{\Phi^{+}}$ provides a much closer approximation than $\ket{\Psi^{+}}$.
-Upon taking a closer look at $\meanc$ for various values of $\kappa$ and $\gamma$ in Fig.~\ref{DissCSkg} and Fig.~\ref{DissACSkg}, many interesting attributes of this model are revealed.
+The entanglement computed from the exact mean trajectory method, $\meanc$ is compared to that under the Post-Markov approximation, $\overline{C_{PM}(\psi)}$, as well as the entanglement of the ensemble, $C(\rho)$, in Fig.~\ref{DissCSrp}.
+For both initial states, $|\Psi^{+}\ra$ in (a) and $|\Phi^{+}\ra$ in (b), the actual entanglement $C(\rho)$ displays the repeated revival and decay of entanglement known to the two-qubit model \cite{Braun,Revival,Hu2009}, and solved exactly here and in Ref. \cite{Zhao}.
+These trends are exhibited by the exact mean entanglement trajectory $\meanc$, whereas in contrast, applying the Post-Markov approximation removes all revival features of the curve.
+This figure demonstrates the dependence of the theory on the initial qubit state, where $|\Phi^{+}\ra$ provides a much closer approximation than $|\Psi^{+}\ra$.
+This exactness in the entanglement estimation relies on the initial states.
+In Fig.~\ref{s1231}, we starts from the state $|\psi_0\ra=(1/\sqrt{15})(|\uparrow\uparrow\ra+2|\uparrow\downarrow\ra +3|\downarrow\uparrow\ra+|\downarrow\downarrow\ra)$, which could be considered as an extrapolation of the previous two kinds of Bell states.
+It is shown that during $0\leq\om t<2$, $\meanc$ is perfectly the same as $C(\rho)$.
+Also it captures all the oscillations during the time evolution afterwards.

+Therefore in any case, $\meanc$ acts as an upper-bound for the exact entanglement $C(\rho)$, giving valuable information about the general trends of the entanglement evolution, such as the regeneration of entanglement due to the common bath and memory effect of the environment.
+Upon taking a closer look at $\meanc$ for various coupling strengths and correlation times in Figs.~\ref{DissCSkg} and~\ref{DissACSkg}, many interesting attributes of this model are revealed and the optimal conditions for entanglement are discussed.